-The percentage op 90+ arrears on 31 December 2024 was 0.0 percent of the aggregate outstanding amount of the Fund.
-The average 90+ arrears percentage on 31 December 2023 was 0.0 percent.
+The average percentage op 90+ arrears in 2024 was 0.04 percent of the aggregate outstanding amount of the Fund.
+During 2023, the average 90+ arrears percentage was 0.03 percent.
 Since unemployment levels are expected to remain low, and Dutch households will continue to benefit from higher collectively negotiated wages, we do not expect arrears levels to increase materially in the short term.
-We expect that the solid credit performance of the fund will continue to be supported by a growth in house prices and the fact that Venn Hypotheken BV as mortgage originator applies a strict mortgage lending policy.
+We expect that the solid credit performance of the Fund will continue to be supported by a growth in house prices and the fact that NN Bank as mortgage originator and servicer applies a strict mortgage lending policy.